 - Reconfiguration – If the item brought by the homeowner doesn’t fit the framed out location, it creates a real serious problem.
 Reconfiguration could involve more than just one or two subcontractors and the overall schedule.

-- Access to a Qualified Sub-Contractor – many of the higher quality amenities required certified installers.
+- Access to a Qualified Sub-Contractor – Many of the higher quality amenities required certified installers.
 The contractor uses the same subs regularly and the odds that these subs are qualified are problematic.
-So now the contractor has no choice but to adjust his schedule to the timing of the certified installer.
+Now the contractor has no choice but to adjust his schedule to the timing of the certified installer.

 All of the above bidding and sub-contractor issues are typical with use of allowances.
 I can assure the contractor, that this ends up costing money during the contract.
 The following are two good examples of this and the cost to the contractor: